subconsciousnetwork/subtext/specification.md

 When parsing, Subtext normalizes several line break characters.
 The following are all treated as line breaks when parsing: `\n`, `\r`, `\r\n`.
 See [line breaks](#line-breaks) for specific normalization steps.

-Note that while Subtext parsers accept Universal Newlines, Subtext renderes only ever write Unix newlines (`\n`).
+Note that while Subtext parsers accept Universal Newlines, Subtext renderers only ever write Unix newlines (`\n`).

 ## Appendix 2: Further Resources